-Mark Dubowitz is the chief executive of FDD, a Washington, D.C.-based nonpartisan policy institute, where he leads projects on Iran, sanctions and nonproliferation.
+Mark Dubowitz is the chief executive of FDD, a Washington, D.C.-based nonpartisan policy institute.

-He is an expert on Iran’s nuclear program and global threat network, and is widely recognized as one of the key influencers in shaping sanctions policies to counter the threats from the regime in Iran.
+Mark is an expert on Iran’s nuclear program and global threat network, and is widely recognized as one of the key influencers in shaping policies to counter the threats from the regime in Iran.
 He also contributes to FDD’s China Program drawing on his academic background in China studies and his private sector work in the Indo-Pacific.